Papua New Guinea, rich in resources, still struggles to fulfil its people’s human rights

 Right to Education

-If PNG were operating at best practice, an extra 165,000 children would be enrolled in primary school and an additional 600,000 secondary school aged children would be enrolled in secondary school.
+If PNG were operating at best practice, an extra 180,000 children would be enrolled in primary school and an additional 600,000 secondary school aged children would be enrolled in secondary school.

 PNG’s overall rights performance

-You can compare PNG’s four rights scores with other countries’ scores by clicking on each of the rights: right to food, right to health, right to housing, and right to work.
+You can compare PNG’s five rights scores with other countries’ scores by clicking on each of the rights: right to education, right to food, right to health, right to housing, and right to work.
 On each of these rights pages, you can also click on the ‘Add country filter’ button to compare East Asian and Pacific countries and see how PNG is performing relative to other countries in its region.

 Note: It is worth being mindful of the year that the data were collected for each of PNG’s rights indicators.
-Data on the indicator for the right to health was most recently observed in 2016, and the right to housing indicators used data from 2015.
-However, data for PNG’s right to work and right to education indicators were most recently recorded in 2009 and 2012, respectively.
-The data for PNG’s right to food was last recorded in 2010.
-Therefore, it is possible that PNG has made progress in the performance of these latter rights, but such (potential) progress is not yet reflected in any credible data source.
+Data on the indicator for the right to education was most recently observed in 2016, and the right to health, housing, and food indicators used data from 2017.
+However, data for PNG’s right to work indicator were most recently recorded in 2009.
+As mentioned above, it is therefore possible that PNG has made progress in the performance of the right to work, but such (potential) progress is not yet reflected in any credible data source.

 Next steps: what can you do now with this information?

 If you are advocating for human rights in PNG, or working towards the SDGs, HRMI data can point out new opportunities for progress.
 Here are some ways you can use our data to encourage progress: